sonpeter/sonpeter.github.io/_pages/about.md

 ## Research interests
 My central research has been motivated by developing impactful and interpretable algorithms for machine learning models, with a current focus on methods at the intersection of probabilistic modeling and deep learning.
 I am particularly excited about efficient and scalable probabilistic inference methods applied in complex settings with computational bottleneck such as Bayesian deep learning, hierarchical Bayesian models, large-scale online/continual learning.
 I am also interested in principled deep learning techniques including optimization, generalization, representation, generative modeling, and so on.

+Beside research, I am also interested in computer science algorithms and mathematics (especially Number Theory).
+When I was a high school and undergraduate student, I participated in several competitions in mathematics.
+I was fortunate enough to get good results in those contests.